joelpet/docker-quassel-irc/README.md

 Quassel IRC requires the private key and full (public) keychain be concatenated into a single file.
 See ./install-ssl-cert.sh for details.

+On certificate renewal, QuasselIRC (<= 0.12.4) must be restarted for it to be used.
+The next version is likely to feature a signal trap allowing for online certificate reload.

 ## Backup and restore

 Based on the [Managing data in